Devlog 29 What Kind Of Threads

 .addr: .word docol # indirect jump to docol from a colon definition

-This is similar to the execute function and will allow NEXT to behave the same way for both types of words (primitives and colon words).
+to behave the same way for both types of words (primitives and colon words).
 At least, that’s what I understood so far.

-I can confirm this by typing latest<Enter> in the terminal:
+I can confirm this by typing latest<Enter>

 latest ok

-and then inspecting the TOS (s3) register to see what it contains:
+) register to see what it contains:

 (gdb) i r s3